bsorav/superopt-project/doc/d2s.md

 decide_hoare_triple query timed out with timeout-all-proof-path-optimizations-num-smt-queries-is-1! filename /tmp/smt-solver-tmp-files/sbansal.2494373/decide_hoare_triple.exit.memeq.symbol.13.from_pcLwhile.body%1%fcallEnd_Lwhile.body.inum50%1%fcallEnd.path_hash391e58fbe992d7c8cbad28ebb997827.pre97.0.gz
 ```
 7. Save the DHT dump.
 Inside the DHT dump, you will find the exact DHT query, which will also include the `d2s_state` on the CG edge on which the DHT query was executeed.
+8. Identify why the query was not trivial.
+The query may not be fast because of one of the following reasons
+   a.
+The query was not provable, and so `d2s` did not help (perhaps expectedly)
-8. Identify why the query was not trivial, and how we could (manually) change the d2s state in the DHT dump so that the query may become fast to discharge.
+   b.
+The query was provable, but `d2s` did not help.
+This is perhaps unexpected because we are only validating an `O0` compilation where no optimizations are present, and so `d2s` should ideally have been able to correlate all intermediate dst values.
+In this case, identify how we could (manually) change the d2s state in the DHT dump so that the query may become fast to discharge.
+9. Once we have identified the missing pieces of information in the `d2s_state`, we should identify the logic that needs to be implemented in the `d2s` framework to solve this problem in the future (automatically).